jichu4n/serio/README.md

 # serio

-Fluent binary serialization in TypeScript.
+Fluent binary serialization / deserialization in TypeScript.

 If you need to work with binary protocols and file formats, or manipulate C/C++ `struct`s and arrays from TypeScript, this library is for you.
 It provides an